 See that pattern here?
-The word “know” is the centerpiece in this bullshit bouquet.
+The word “know” is the centerpiece of every one of the above phrases.
 The controlling person will always find a way to make sure you know that THEY KNOW.
 The best way to effectively shorten a conversation with a controlling person is to start with “I bet you already know this but….”
 (Freakin’ brilliant, right?
 You’re welcome!)

 Mom, Why Are You Such A Control Freak?

 What causes people to become controlling?
 Is it hidden anger?
 Are they convinced of their own brilliance?
 Too many energy drinks?

 Fear is what motivates controlling people.
 Read that again: controlling people are filled with fear.

 FEAR.
 Yup, fear is the origin of control.

 People who struggle with feeling fear often respond with control.
 Control is simply an overreaction to the unknown.
 That’s it.